WWE 2K15: Downloadable content

 On October 14, 2014, it was announced that the batch of upcoming DLC will include the "Accelerator", which unlocks all in-game content, and three additional rivalries for the 2K Showcase mode.
-"One More Match", which chronicles the feud between Christian and Randy Orton from 2011, was the first added alongside "Hall of Pain", which highlights Mark Henry's domination from 2011–2013, and "Path of the Warrior", which is the career retrospective of WWE Hall of Famer The Ultimate Warrior.
+"One More Match", which chronicles the feud between Christian and Randy Orton from 2011, was the first added alongside "Hall of Pain", which highlights Mark Henry's domination from 2011 to 2013, and "Path of the Warrior", which is the career retrospective of WWE Hall of Famer The Ultimate Warrior.

 The "One More Match" DLC adds Christian and Edge as playable characters.
 The "Hall of Pain" DLC awards the player The Great Khali and unmasked Kane as playable characters.
 Also, additional attires are added for Mark Henry, Big Show, Sheamus, Randy Orton, Daniel Bryan and The Usos.
 "The Path of Warrior" DLC includes another attire for The Ultimate Warrior and adds Hulk Hogan, Rick Rude, Andre The Giant, Col. Mustafa, General Adnan, Sgt.
 Slaughter, Honky Tonk Man and "Macho Man" Randy Savage as playable characters.

 Various packs were available at unspecified dates with Superstars, Legends, managers, and new moves included.
 The first pack available was the "NXT ArRival" DLC, which added The Ascension, Adam Rose, Emma and John "Bradshaw" Layfield as playable characters.
 The second pack added was the WCW Pack DLC which added WCW legends Fit Finlay, Lord Steven Regal, Bam Bam Bigelow, Diamond Dallas Page, and Lex Luger.
 All the DLC packs were freely included for the PC version of the game, except for Paige, who was an exclusive addition to the Season Pass.

 On July 27, 2015, the pre-order Hulk Hogan DLC was removed from sale on PlayStation Network and Xbox Games Store following the controversy surrounding racist remarks made by Hogan, then after four years it was announced that Hogan will return for WWE 2K20 in 2019.